 The fourth Prime Minister of India was Morarji Ranchhodji Desai.
-He was the chief minister of the Bombay state, from 1952 to 1956, that was partitioned into Maharashtra and Gujarat.
+He was the chief minister of the Bombay state, from 1952 to 1956, which was partitioned into Maharashtra and Gujarat.
 He led the government formed by the Janata Party.
 He is the only Indian to receive the highest civilian awards from both India and Pakistan, the Bharat Ratna and Nishaan-e-Pakistan.

 Chaudhary Charan Singh (1979-80)

 C Charan Singh was the fifth prime minister of India.
-Born in a peasant family in Uttar Pradesh, Charan Singh was the champion of peasants rights.
+Born in a peasant family in Uttar Pradesh, Charan Singh was the champion of peasants’ rights.
 Just before he was to prove his majority in Lok Sabha, Indira Gandhi withdrew support to Charan Singh’s government, and after just 23 days in power, he resigned.
 Owing to the leader’s contribution to India’s agrarian concerns, Singh’s memorial in New Delhi is named Kisan Ghat.

 Rajiv Gandhi (1984-89)

 The sixth prime minister of India, Rajiv Gandhi served from 1984 to 1989.
 He took office on the day of the assassination of Indira Gandhi in 1984 after the Sikh riots and at age 40 was the youngest PM of India.
-He served as a pilot for the Indian Airlines.
+He served as a pilot for Indian Airlines.
 From 1985-91, he was the president of the Congress party.

 VP Singh (1989-1990)

 VP Singh was the seventh prime minister of India.
 VP Singh was the 12th chief minister of Uttar Pradesh.
-From 1984 to 1987, he was the minister of finance and from 1989-90, the minister of defence under PM Rajiv Gandhi when the Bofors scandal surfaced.
+From 1984 to 1987, he was the minister of finance and from 1989-90, the minister of defense under PM Rajiv Gandhi when the Bofors scandal surfaced.
 The Mandal Commission Report for reservation in government posts/ educational institutions was implemented in his tenure.

 Chandra Shekhar (1990-1991)

-The eighth Indian Prime Minister, Chandra Shekhar, headed a minority government of a Janata Dal breakaway faction with the support of the Congress to delay the election process.
+The eighth Indian Prime Minister, Chandra Shekhar, headed a minority government of a Janata Dal breakaway faction with the support of Congress to delay the election process.
 With the least number of party MPs, his government was regarded as the ‘lame duck’.
 The 1991 economic crisis and the assassination of Rajiv Gandhi were two key events during his tenure.

 PV Narasimha Rao (1991-1996)

 Pamulaparthi Venkata Narasimha Rao, the 10th prime minister, was the first PM to come from southern India.
-Narasimha Rao served as the defence minister from 1993-96 and the minister of external affairs from 1992 to 1994.
+Narasimha Rao served as the defense minister from 1993-96 and the minister of external affairs from 1992 to 1994.
 He was also the home minister under Rajiv Gandhi in 1986.
 Narasimha Rao was also the 4th chief minister of Andhra Pradesh.
 The 1991 economic reforms were brought under his tenure as the PM.

 HD Deve Gowda (1996-1997)

 Haradanahalli Doddegowda Deve Gowda, the 11th Indian PM, had held the office of the Karnataka chief minister from 1994 to 1996.
 Deve Gowda was chosen as the prime minister when no party had won enough seats to form the government and the United Front formed the government with Congress support.
-The national president of the Janata Dal ( Secular ), Deve Gowda was the member of the 14th, 15th and 16th Lok Sabha after his term as the prime minister.
+The national president of the Janata Dal ( Secular ), Deve Gowda was a member of the 14th, 15th, and 16th Lok Sabha after his term as the prime minister.

 Inder Kumar Gujral (1997-1998)